skylerto/Software-Testing/a4/doc/03-slices.md

 ```java
 String freq = Repeat.getFreq(f);
 ```

 #### Static Slicing

-Forward slicing on `String freq` is straight-forward and results in the following slice:
+Forward slicing on the assignment to the end of the method is straight forward and results in the following slice:

 ```java
 String freq = Repeat.getFreq(f);